fabiocicerchia/tf-k8s-kubegreen-module/README.md

-# KubeGreen Pod Hibernation Module
+# Terraform Module for KubeGreen

 Terraform module to deploy KubeGreen (automated resource cleanup and pod hibernation) on Kubernetes using Helm.

+## Why This Matters

+Cloud infrastructure running 24/7 wastes both money and energy, especially for non-production workloads.
+Development and testing environments often sit idle outside business hours, yet continue consuming electricity and generating carbon emissions.

+KubeGreen addresses this by automatically sleeping workloads during off-hours, enabling:

+* 💰 **Cost savings** of 60-80% on non-production infrastructure
+* 🌍 **Reduced carbon footprint** by stopping unnecessary compute
+* ⚡ **Lower energy waste** without manual intervention
+* 📅 **Automated scheduling** that matches actual usage patterns

+By implementing intelligent hibernation, organisations can significantly reduce their environmental impact while cutting cloud costs—a win for both sustainability and the bottom line.

 ## Overview

-KubeGreen provides automated resource cleanup and pod hibernation for cost optimization.
+KubeGreen provides automated resource cleanup and pod hibernation for cost optimisation.
 It automatically sleeps and wakes workloads on schedules, reducing costs during off-hours.

 - **Pod Hibernation**: Automatically sleep and wake pods on schedule
 - **Cost Reduction**: Reduce costs by turning off non-production workloads